TwilightLogic/learning-advancedCSS/Natours/starter/NOTE.md

 }
 ```

-In the code above, the background-image property specifies the background image to be used, and the background-clip and -webkit-background-clip properties specify that the background image is limited to the text area.
+In the code above, the `background-image` property specifies the background image to be used, and the `background-clip` and `-webkit-background-clip` properties specify that the background image is limited to the text area.
 By setting the text color to transparent, the background image is fully displayed in the text area.

+> **🚨 Caution**
+>
-Note that since the -webkit-background-clip property is a non-standard property, it may be deprecated or no longer supported in future browser versions.
+> Note that since the `-webkit-background-clip` property is a non-standard property, it may be deprecated or no longer supported in future browser versions.
 Therefore, when writing CSS code, it is recommended to avoid using private CSS properties to ensure code compatibility and maintainability.